-Provider or capitated entities that disagree with Blue Shield's written determination may pursue the matter further by initiating a final appeal.
+Provider or capitated entities that disagree with Blue Shield's written determination may pursue the matter further by initiating a final dispute.

-To initiate a written final appeal, providers and capitated entities must, within 65 working days of Blue Shield's initial determination, or the time specified in the provider's contract, whichever is greater, submit a request to the following address:
+Providers and capitated entities may submit a final dispute within 65 working days of Blue Shield's initial determination, or the time specified in the provider's contract, whichever is greater.
+For information on how to submit a final dispute, please visit Provider Connection at www.blueshieldca.com/en/provider/claims/disputes.